 POCAHONTAS, ARKANSAS is a beautiful, productive, friendly city located in the only county in Arkansas that can boast of having five rivers.
 Come visit and experience the amazing HUNTING and FISHING opportunities on our five area clean, natural, and scenic rivers: Eleven Point River, Spring River, Current River, Black River, and Fourche River.
-Pocahontas is within an accessible commute of several quality institutions of higher education.
+Pocahontas, Arkansas is within an accessible commute of several quality institutions of higher education.
 Black River Technical College is located in town, Williams Baptist College is 13 miles away in Walnut Ridge, Crowley's Ridge College is in Paragould, and Arkansas State University is only 42 miles away in Jonesboro, AR.
+Located in north central Arkansas, the city of Pocahontas is only four hours St. Louis, MO and about two hours west of Memphis, TN.

 The Randolph County Industrial Development Corporation and the Randolph County Chamber of Commerce are committed to a continuing evolution of diverse economies and a high quality of life.
 The Pocahontas, AR area is well served by the federal and state highway system, and Pocahontas Municipal Airport, which has a 4,000 -foot lighted runway that allows instrument landing and high-intensity approach.
 Single and twin engine charter services are also available.

 If you are thinking about relocating to the Pocahontas area, you will be pleased to discover that local industry has plenty of incentives to offer to your potential business.
-In Pocahontas alone, there are over 2,000 acres of industrial sites and a 260-acre industrial park.
+There are over 2,000 acres of industrial sites and a 260-acre industrial park right here in town!

 Average construction costs are extremely low and Arkansas offers one of the lowest per capita tax burdens in the nation.